AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

         >[!NOTE]
         >
         > If your administrator has prevented the deletion of locked files, only then the error message is displayed.
-For more details, see *Prevent deletion of checked out files* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details, view *Prevent deletion of checked out files* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

     - If the file is added to a collection, the **Force Delete** dialog box is displayed, and you can forcefully delete it.
     - If the file is referenced from any other file then **Force Delete** dialog with the confirmation message is displayed, and you can forcefully delete the file: